Evan P. Economo | Chisa Oshiro | Julian Katzke | Lazzat Aibekova | Karen Kohama | Riou Mizuno | Eli Sarnat

 I was born in Okinawa but went to the United States to study American Literature with a focus on environmental literature.
 I wrote about the relationship between humans and nature by comparing the thoughts of great authors, artists, and architects.
 I also wrote about culture, language, and identity.
 The mixture of these ideas gave me the desire to return to Okinawa with the goals of spreading public education, preserving nature, and improving self-reliant economic development in Okinawa.
 I am overjoyed to have the opportunity to pursue these goals at OIST by using my past administrative experience to help the everyday operations of Arilab’s research.

-Julian Katzke, PhD Student
+Julian Katzke, PhD Graduate

 Insects are incredibly diverse and so are their ways of life.
 During my master’s in Bonn, I realized that these complexities span out into deep time I want to think of and answer questions on how insects reached this astounding level of diversity and what pathways they took in their evolutionary history.
 Ants are particularly interesting when we regard their emergence as social creatures and their rise to dominance and extreme diversity over a relatively short time span.
 Here in Arilab, I want to use modern techniques in data acquisition, visualization, and analysis.